Demonstrating a broadband Photon Detection Efficiency model on VUV sensitive Silicon Photomultipliers: Modeling the photon detection efficiency

 \subsection{Fill factor and angular dependence}

-The fill factor $FF$ represents the fraction of the SiPM's surface that is sensitive to incident photons.
+The fill factor $FF$ represents the fraction of the SiPM surface sensitive to incident photons.
 Design elements such as the quenching resistors surrounding each SPAD contribute to the insensitive fraction $1-FF$.
 For most applications, $FF$ may be treated as a fixed value independent of angle of incidence (AOI) or wavelength.
-However for large resistor heights relative to SPAD size the resistor may shadow the active area, effectively reducing $FF$ for oblique angles of incidence.
-Simplifying the geometry, we treat the insensitive region as a symmetric, raised square loop surrounding the SPAD.
-With $p$ the known SPAD pitch, we can calculate the one dimensional resistor width $ff$ from the ratio of sensitive area to total area for a single SPAD, $FF = \frac{(p-2ff)^2}{p^2}$.
+However border effects within bulk modify the electric field near SPAD edges, resulting in possible wavelength dependence of $FF$ \cite{ACERBI2018_FF} for different absorption depths.
+Large resistor heights relative to SPAD size can shadow the active area effectively reducing $FF$ for oblique incidence.
+To build a shadowing model, we simplify the geometry and treat the insensitive region as a symmetric, raised square loop surrounding the SPAD.
+With $p$ the known SPAD pitch, the one dimensional resistor width $ff$ can be calculated from the ratio of sensitive area to total area for a SPAD, $FF = \frac{(p-2ff)^2}{p^2}$.

-For incident light in a plane perpendicular to the resistor and assuming the resistor material is not reflective, the shadowed area is calculated.
-For a barrier of height $h$, with light at angle of incidence $\theta$, the shadow length $h\tan\theta$ is multiplied by the sensitive region's side length $p-2ff$.
-Defining the relative resistor width $W\equiv ff/p$ and height $H\equiv h/p$, the shadowed fill factor can be written as below, with $F_o$ the fill factor at normal incidence.
-This model is fit to the angular PDE data for the Hamamatsu VUV4 and compared to AFM measurements of resistor height in \autoref{sec:fitting_the_model}.
-This effect is not significant in the FBK device.
+Assuming the resistor material is not reflective, for incident light in a plane perpendicular to the resistor the shadowed area is calculated.
+With a barrier of height $h$ and light at incidence angle $\theta$, the shadow length $h\tan\theta$ is multiplied by the sensitive region's side length $p-2ff$.
+Defining the relative resistor width $W\equiv ff/p$ and height $H\equiv h/p$, the shadowed fill factor can be written as below, with $FF_o$ the fill factor at normal incidence.
+In \autoref{sec:fitting_the_model} this model is fit to angular PDE data for the Hamamatsu VUV4 and compared to AFM measurements.